ohio-software-development/RustGoogleTUI/README.md

 Rust and the blackboard API will be used to create the project.

 ### Deployment
-Move into "RustBlackBoardTUI/RustTUIOUSDC"
+1. cd RustBlackBoardTUI/RustTUIOUSDC
-run "cargo run"
+2. cargo run

 ### Github Repo
 https://github.com/ohio-software-development/RustBlackBoardTUI